richbodo/h2gc/README.md

 Any user of the H2GC can use a super-simple interface to learn about their computer, collaborate with others, and contact knowledgable people.

-What does H2GC look like?
+What does it look like?

 A client app is installed on the device to be monitored.
 It has a graphical part (GUI) and a background process part.

-The manifestation of the client GUI is a single icon or text button, prominently displayed, notifying the user of any problems with their computer.
-If there is a problem, the icon can be clicked on, and a one-sentence plain english summary of the problem will appear along with the following menu:
+The graphical part is a single icon or text button, prominently displayed only when needed, notifying the user of any problems with their computer.

+If there is a problem, the icon can be clicked on, and a one-sentence plain english summary of the problem will appear.

+Along with the explanation, the user can select any of the following actions from a menu:

 * Search - Read about the specific problem that has occurred via search engines
 * Learn - Learn about the problem from the resources that the person who wrote the test recommends